With a hectic lifestyle, worries and stress can feel more like the norm than the exception.

 You carry your worries into a sleepless night and start the following day feeling worse than before.

-Half of 2,002 British adults surveyed said their prayer was answered in the way they had hoped.
+Half of the 2,002 British adults surveyed said their prayer was answered in the way they had hoped.

 If there is a slight chance of our prayer being answered, imagine the horror of worries that’ll actually happen.